-This module tries to improve Python’s usefulness as a tool for writing shell one-liners.
+This module improves Python’s usefulness as a tool for writing shell one-liners.
+A brief usage example:

 Python is a wonderful general purpose scripting language with a great breadth of excellent libraries.
 While the simplicity of its syntax is often cited as a major strong point, I believe that the negative attitude towards any kind of syntax magic has prevented Python from becoming a useful tool for writing shell one-liners.
 When stacked against the likes of Ruby and Perl, Python is ill-equipped to be a part of a shell pipeline.
 Writing one-liners is possible, but their verbosity makes them impractical.
 This can be attributed to the following factors: